-Nursing home neglect and abuse can happen in several ways.
+Nursing home abuse can happen in several ways.
 While there are types of abuse that occur because of malicious intent, abuse can also occur because the nursing home isn’t able to provide the care that your loved one needs.

 Common types of elderly abuse are: